bharatltech/mystmd/01-paper.md

 shorter) list than the original list.
 This suggests a recursive definition.

-The fact that Gofer defines lists recursively as a cons of a head element with a tail list suggests that we structure the algorithm around the structure of thebeginningof the list.
+The fact that Gofer defines lists recursively as a cons of a head element with a tail list suggests that we structure the algorithm around the structure of the beginning of the list.

-Bringing together the two cases above, we can define the functionsumlistin Gofer as follows:
+Bringing together the two cases above, we can define the function sumlist in Gofer as follows:

 ```